 Facebook has over 2.9 billion monthly active users, making it the largest social media platform globally.
 This sheer scale offers both individuals and businesses access to a vast audience.
 For businesses, this means the potential to reach customers from nearly every demographic imaginable, whether targeting young millennials in urban areas or older users in rural regions.

 For individuals, it means being able to stay connected with friends, family, and acquaintances across the globe, even if they’re in different countries or time zones.
-For example, a small local business can use Facebook to promote its products to nearby customers, while an online-only company can target a global audience with international shipping options.
+For example, a small local business can use Facebook to promote its products such as a new trampoline to nearby customers, while an online-only company can target a global audience with international shipping option.

 12. Community Building through Groups